-In the spring, all members of the R1 and R2 class attend a retreat for 3 days and 2 nights in Lake Arrowhead.
+In the spring, all members of the R1 and R2 class attend a retreat for three days and two nights in Lake Arrowhead.
 Major sessions at the retreat include topics on how to be an effective teacher, giving helpful feedback, and transitioning from intern to resident.
-Additionally, the R3 class has a separate retreat that focuses on Board Review topics for their upcoming ABIM examination.
+Additionally, the R3 class has a separate retreat that focuses on board review topics for their upcoming ABIM certification examination.

 Daily morning reports are structured into all inpatient services.
 Either the medicine chief residents or the full-time faculty runs these sessions on the respective inpatient services.
 Chief of Medicine rounds are held where the chair of the Department of Medicine or his or her delegate discusses a clinical case with house staff on the medical ward services.
 Additionally, there are autopsy conferences for house staff during their rotation at Cedars-Sinai.